Rick Dugdale: Career

 Dugdale finished post-production on the Second World War action thriller "Recon” in collaboration with Academy Award® winning director Robert Port.
 Recon released in the US on November 10, 2020.
 With Brainstorm Media set to distribute in the US.
 Recon had its world premiere at the 2019 Austin Film Festival.

-In May 2020, in the middle of a shutdown due to the COVID-19 pandemic, Dugdale announced Enderby Entertainment would be begin shooting Zero Contact (FKA 92), with thewasire film being shot in demand across 17 countries.
+In May 2020, in the middle of a shutdown due to the COVID-19 pandemic, Dugdale announced Enderby Entertainment would begin shooting Zero Contact (FKA 92), with thewasire film being shot in demand across 17 countries.
 With Dugdale serving as director for the film.
-Dugdale remotely supervised the virtual shoot in each country with the actors’ own homes serving as the set.
+Dugdale remotely supervised the virtual shoot in each country, with the actors’ own homes serving as the set.
 The production collaborated with the post-production team at People in the Park.

-Dugdale announced in July 2020, that Enderby and tech developer Draganfly were teaming to launch Safe Set Solutions for feature and TV productions.
-Safe Set Solutions will allow for resumption of filming on set during the global pandemic, by using a variety of prescreening tools and on set protections to mitigate health threats.
+Dugdale announced, in July 2020, that Enderby and tech developer Draganfly were teaming up to launch Safe Set Solutions for feature and TV productions.
+Safe Set Solutions will allow for resumption of filming on set during the global pandemic, by using a variety of prescreening tools and on-set protections to mitigate health threats.
 Draganfly has committed to purchase initial Safe Set Solutions for two upcoming Enderby feature productions, Firewatch and Legacy.

-In 2012, the Austin Film Festival announced the addition of a new “Enderby Entertainment Award” to the festival’s screenwriting competition.
+In 2012, the Austin Film Festival announced the addition of a new “Enderby Entertainment Award” to the festival's screen writing competition.
 Finalists and winners are selected by Dugdale and Petrie.